 Stage 1: Develop project plan (complete)

 An initial public comment period ran from May to September 2020 to collect input on the key values and issues that exist in the protected areas.
-Using two online surveys, we collected over 1400 submissions, including 1200 for Liard Hot Springs Park alone.
-Thank you for your feedback and suggestions on how you would like the protected areas to be managed.
-This valuable information is being used to draft new management direction.
+Over 1400 submissions were received.
+Thank you for your feedback and suggestions.
+This valuable information is being used to draft updated management direction.

 - Liard River Hot Springs Park public survey results [PDF]